Jelterminator/Shifu/docs/ARCHITECTURE.md

 ## I. System Overview and Mandate

-Harmonious Day is a React Native application (Android + iOS) designed from the ground up for **offline-first** operation with sophisticated AI capabilities, rooted in the Wu Xing (Five Elements) philosophy.
+Shifu is a React Native application (Android + iOS) designed from the ground up for **offline-first** operation with sophisticated AI capabilities, rooted in the Wu Xing (Five Elements) philosophy.
 It functions as a fully self-contained, intelligent life manager that operates without compromise to user privacy or data sovereignty.